tech-writing/sphinx-design-elements/docs/gridtable.md

 be parameterized using directives on the table level, so that styling details will not clutter the leaf nodes (row and item) too much.

-To goal is to provide a table element as an alternative to the `list-table` and `csv-table` directives, which explores a few needs of authors not offered by other Sphinx directives.
+This grid table element is an alternative to the vanilla `list-table` and `csv-table` directive implementations, and as such, explores a few needs of authors not provided elsewhere.

 ## Synopsis